Kuwait fund says more than doubled UK investment in past 10 years

 "In the world of trade and industry, the close co-operation between the KIA and the United Kingdom is a force for good which I believe will continue and grow in the years to come," he added.

-The KIO has around $9.24 bln invested in equities according to Thomson Reuters data, with stakes in companies including BP (BP.L), Vodafone (VOD.L) and HSBC (HSBA.L).
+The KIO has around $9.24 bln invested in equities according to Thomson Reuters data, with stakes in companies including BP , Vodafone and HSBC.